mendix/docs/content/refguide/mendix-client.md

 ## 2 Description

-The Mendix Client is a single page application controlled by the client core.
-This means that all paging is handled by the Mendix Client, rather than being separate pages served to the browser using different URLs.
-The initial page on which code is bootstrapped is called "shell", and the code consists of the *Core* and *Widgets*.
+The Mendix Client is a single environment controlled by the client core.
+This means that all paging is handled by the Mendix Client, rather than being separate pages served using different URLs.
+The code consists of the *Core* and *Widgets*.

-Because the Mendix Client can run in a browser, everything in the Mendix Client is visible to the end-user.
+Because all information is sent to the Mendix Client to build pages, everything in the Mendix Client is visible to the end-user.
 Security is carried out in the Runtime Server, which will only send information to the Mendix Client which the user is allowed to see.

-The shell page is created in different ways, depending on the sort of client.
+The client environment is created in different ways, depending on the sort of client.

 * For a **browser** client, the initial page is provided by a *theme*
 * For a **mobile app** the initial page is packaged as an android or iOS app to be downloaded to the mobile device